Congratulations for considering whether you would like to pursue an International Baccalaureate diploma.

 Students take classes and show what they know on IB assessments in each of six groups (Language, Second Language, History, Experimental Sciences, Mathematics, and the Arts).
 Students must also participate in three core requirements:

 - Extended Essay – The extended essay is a research paper on a topic of interest by the student.

-- Theory of Knowledge – Students in this course examine the nature of knowledge by critically examining the different ways of knowing (perception, emotion, language, and reason) and different kinds of knowledge (scientific, artistic, mathematical, and historical).
+- Theory of Knowledge – Students in this course examine the nature of knowledge by critically examining the different ways of knowing (perception, emotion, language, memory, intuition, imagination, faith and reason) and different areas of knowledge (natural sciences, arts, mathematics, human sciences, history, religious knowledge systems, indigenous knowledge systems, and ethics).
 Students become increasingly aware of themselves as thinkers, of the complexity of knowledge, and recognize the need to act responsibly in an increasingly interconnected world.